Loading

 Indigenous Coalition For Israel

 The Indigenous Coalition for Israel (ICFI) is a New Zealand based organisation that aims to foster a unified indigenous voice in support of Israel, both domestically and globally, by promoting education and cultural engagement.
-It was founded by former Cabinet of New Zealand government minister Alfred Ngaro and academic Sheree Trotter.
+It was founded in 2021 by former cabinet minister Alfred Ngaro and academic Sheree Trotter.
+The organization characterizes itself as "an international Christian initiative".

 Mission